sachamasry/klepsidra/README.md

 ### MVP: Make application self-hosting

-- Review aggregate duration query and code, for refactoring opportunities, possible error conditions which need to be handled, code documentation and typing
 - Debugging
   - When starting and stopping timers, override internal 'patch' command, returning user to where they instigated the action (home page)
   - Timer duration is too high, likely rounded up too many times